logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Adding a New Client
 -------------------

+See the definition of a `Client <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#client>`_ if you are not sure what data should be added as a client to the PMHC MDS.

 You can add a client through the :ref:`search-client` available on the **Data Entry** tab, by following these steps: